ValentinLe/L3_IA_fil_rouge/README.txt

     utiles :
         - compile.sh
-        compiles the program in a folder build/
+        compiles the program in a folder build/ and copy the folder of databases into build/

         - makedoc.sh
         builds the javadoc in a folder doc/

         - makejar.sh
-        create the jar of the program in a folder jar/
+        compile and create the jar of the program in a folder jar/

         - clean.sh
         deletes build/ , doc/ and jar/